adafruit/Adafruit_ILI9341/README.md

 Written by Limor Fried/Ladyada for Adafruit Industries.
 MIT license, all text above must be included in any redistribution

-To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Adafruit_ILI9341.
-Check that the Adafruit_ILI9341 folder contains Adafruit_ILI9341.cpp and Adafruit_ILI9341.
+To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder WROVER_KIT_LCD.
+Check that the WROVER_KIT_LCD folder contains WROVER_KIT_LCD.cpp and WROVER_KIT_LCD.

-Place the Adafruit_ILI9341 library folder your arduinosketchfolder/libraries/ folder.
+Place the WROVER_KIT_LCD library folder your arduinosketchfolder/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE

 Also requires the Adafruit_GFX library for Arduino.